Escrow Officer Salary in the United States

 FAQ about Escrow Officer

-Responsible for providing escrow information to clients and loan officers.
-Supervises the preparation and delivery of all necessary escrow documents.
-Provides mortgage holders with required tax documentation for filing tax returns.
-Ensures the process and documents are in compliance with all applicable regulations and laws.
-May require an associate degree.
-Typically reports to a manager or head of a unit/department.
+Administers real estate escrow accounts and coordinates closing activities to ensure accurate and compliant mortgage and property transactions.
+Provides escrow information to clients and loan officers.
+Reviews purchase agreements, loan documents, and title reports to verify transaction requirements and closing conditions.
+Prepares and coordinates the signing of escrow instructions, deeds, and legal documents to ensure proper recording and facilitate timely property closings.
+Manages escrow funds, disbursements, and account records in accordance with regulatory requirements and company policies.
+Ensures compliance with real estate laws, lending regulations, and escrow procedures throughout the transaction process.
+Requires a high school diploma.
+May require state certification.
+Typically reports to a manager.
 Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
 Typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.

 Salary.com provides salary estimates, histograms, trends, and comparisons using data from employer job postings and third-party sources.